edehr/edehr/docs/course-designer/cd-assignment.md

 This buttons takes you to the seed management page.
 Go there to create and manage seed data (course case study data).
 Once you have configured the seeds return to this assignments page and finalize the configuration of the assignment.

-> Work In Progress .. to be continued

 [1]: ../images/edehr-dashboard.png "EdEHR dashboard"
 [2]: ../images/edehr-assignment-list-pre-config.png "Assignment listing before configuring the assignment"